Here are links to some sites that have useful information about the

 - Part of Blue Planet Biomes,

-a site apparently created by or for sixth-graders.
+a site apparently created by and for sixth-graders.
 It is a readable and complete, though brief,

 list and description of Köppen climate classes.
 This particular page cites Strahler and